 Metros in the Czech Republic: Prague

-Prague is the capital of the Czech Republic.
-It is the most important and most populated city in the country.
-2.6 million inhabitants make up the metropolitan area.
-The city is also the capital of the Bohemia region, which has come to be one of the most significant and highly populated centers of Central Europe.
+Prague is the capital and most important city of the Czech Republic, with a population of around 1.3 million inhabitants within the city and approximately 2.6 million in its metropolitan area.
+The city is also the capital of the Bohemia region and has established itself as one of the main urban and tourist centers in Central Europe.

 Mustek Mustek

-The operating system is the Dopravní podnik hlavního města Prahy company (known in English as the Prague Public Transport Company).
+The metro system is operated by the Dopravní podnik hlavního města Prahy (Prague Public Transport Company).

 • Website: www.dpp.cz